Pummelled by gas crisis, Germany's Uniper posts $12.5 bln net loss | Headlines

 - Germany

-German utility Uniper, the most high-profile victim of Europe's energy crisis so far, reported a net loss of 12.3 billion euros ($12.5 billion) for the first half and warned it would take until 2024 before it could turn a profit again.
+German utility Uniper, the most high-profile victim of Europe's energy crisis so far, reported a net loss of 12.3 billion euros ($12.5 billion) for the first half and warned it would take until 2024 before it could return to profit.

+It said this would significantly reduce losses from the fourth quarter onwards.
+Uniper shares fell more than 9%.

-Uniper said more than half of the net loss was due to significantly reduced gas deliveries from Moscow, which has cut flows via the Nord Stream 1 pipeline to just a fifth, blaming faulty or delayed equipment.
-Berlin has said this is a pretext.
-The loss also includes 2.7 billion euros in impairments related to the canceled Nord Stream 2 pipeline, which Uniper backed financially, in addition to the goodwill of its Russian business Unipro.
+ALTERNATIVE GAS SUPPLIES Uniper said more than half of the net loss was due to sharply lower gas deliveries from Moscow, which has cut flows via the Nord Stream 1 pipeline to just a fifth, blaming faulty or delayed equipment.
+Berlin has said this is a pretext and Maubach said Uniper agreed with the German government that Russia's Gazprom could increase supplies via the pipeline if it wanted to or use alternative routes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)